---Dr. Joyce Jenkins, Head of English and Foreign Languages
+--Dr. Washella Simmons, Interim Head of English and Foreign Languages

 Minors in Spanish and English are also available.
-A minor in Rhetoric is currently in the works.
 A minor is an important tool for an undergraduate student as it serves to broaden your body of working knowledge as you enter the work force and it can also sharpen your focus of study if you are preparing for graduate school.
-For instance, a Business major who minors in English makes themselves more marketable simply because, assuming they received good grades in their classes, it shows a potential employer that this individual has trained to become a better communicator.
-It can also sharpen one’s focus in that if you are a history major who wishes to spend their research time studying the ancient Greeks; then being an English minor might give you that chance to bone up on one’s understanding of Homer and Hesiod.
+For instance, Business majors who minor in English make themselves more marketable simply because, assuming they received good grades in their classes, it shows a potential employer they have trained to become better communicators.
+It can also sharpen one’s focus in that if you are a history major who wishes to spend your research time studying the ancient Greeks, then being an English minor might give you that chance to increase your understanding of Homer and Hesiod.

 In conjunction with other programs, the department also offers a Bachelor of Arts (B.A.) in Liberal Studies with concentrations in Creative Arts, Spanish, International Studies, African World Studies and Environmental Science.

-Courses offered by the department are designated as ENGL, FREN, JAPN, SPAN, SEDL, GRMN, or PHIL.
+Courses offered by the department are designated as ENGL, FREN, SPAN, or PHIL.

 Individual degree requirements are outlined in the FVSU catalog which is available online.
-Or, contact us and we will be happy to send you more information.
-Click the links below for PDF versions of the individual degree requirements for the Majors and Minors offered by the Department.
+You may, contact us and we will be happy to send you more information.
+Click the links below for PDF versions of the individual degree requirements for the majors and minors offered by the department.